Skip to main content

 Two weeks after, on Monday 20 February, two more earthquakes struck in Turkey and were felt strongly in areas of Northwest Syria.
 People reported more buildings collapsing and widespread panic.

-Thousands of people have died, with many more injured in the aftermath of the earthquakes.
+55,000 people have died, with many more injured in the aftermath of the earthquakes.
 But it is not too late to save lives.
 Christian Aid is already working with partners in Syria to provide shelter, winter kits, food and clean water to people seeking shelter.
 Every prayer, every gift, every action brings hope to people hit by disaster.

 To save lives and give people hope, please donate what you can today.